-13. Goats must be identified with a registered tattoo or an official USDA premises ID tag (Scrapie tag.)
+- 13. Goats must be identified with a registered tattoo or an official USDA premises ID tag (Scrapie tag.)
 Goats identified with registration tattoos must have legible tattoos and must have registration papers for these animals available for inspection.
 Obtain Scrapie tag from the animal's breeder.
-If the youth is feeding a home raised goat, the responsibility of obtaining the Scrapie tag rests with the youth or the youth's family.

-14. All breeding does must weigh a minimum of 50 pounds.
+If the youth is feeding a home raised goat, the responsibility of obtaining the Scrapie tag rests with the youth or the youth's family. - 14.
+All breeding does must weigh a minimum of 50 pounds.
 All breeds and crossbreds are combined.
 Does will be broken into two categories by teeth.
 Those with milk teeth will be shown in class 14 and are eligible for Tri State Royal and State Fair.
 Those with 2 or more adult teeth will be shown in class 15.
 Does in classes 14 and 15 will be broken into classes by weight.
 Does in both classes 14 and 15 may be slick shorn or fitted.
-Top 5 overall does will be chosen from class 14 only. \\Does that have 2 or more adult teeth. \\Not eligible for Tri-State Royal or State Fair.

-15. The Top 5 overall market goats / breeding goats from class 14 only will be recognized.
+Top 5 overall does will be chosen from class 14 only.
+Does that have 2 or more adult teeth.
+Not eligible for Tri-State Royal or State Fair. - 15.
+The Top 5 overall market goats will be recognized.
 No premium is awarded for this honor.

-- Class 11 Fitting & Showing, Senior division, Age 14 and older

-- Class 11a Intermediate Division, age 11 13

-- Class 12 Junior Division, Age 7 10

-- \Class 13 Market goats, purebred or cross (wethers or does)

-- Class 14 Commercial/Breeding does
+These animals can come from any class.
+It is at the judge's discretion as to what classes these animals are selected from.
+Each class champion and reserve class champion need to be prepared. - Class 11 Fitting & Showing, Senior division, Age 14 and older - Class 11a Intermediate Division, age 11 13 - Class 12 Junior Division, Age 7 10 - Class 13 Market goats, purebred or cross (wethers or does) - Class 14 Commercial/Breeding does